- 5.4.1 Requirements for Running Queries

 - 5.4.12 Dynamic Query Offload

-When HeatWave is enabled and the data you want to query is loaded, queries that qualify are automatically offloaded from the DB System to HeatWave for accelerated processing.
+When MySQL HeatWave is enabled and the data you want to query is loaded, queries that qualify are automatically offloaded from the DB System to MySQL HeatWave for accelerated processing.
 No special action is required.
-Simply run the query from a client, application, or interface that is connected to the DB System associated with the HeatWave Cluster.
-After HeatWave processes a query, results are sent back to the DB System and to the client, application, or interface that issued the query.
+Simply run the query from a client, application, or interface that is connected to the DB System associated with the MySQL HeatWave Cluster.
+After MySQL HeatWave processes a query, results are sent back to the DB System and to the client, application, or interface that issued the query.